SIMPLE AM RECEPTION IMPROVEMENT TIPS

 Receivers that are part of a stereo system usually come with an AM “loop” antenna.
 It’s made of rigid plastic which is 5 to 6 inches long by 2-3 inches wide.
 Be sure to attach (plug-in) it to the AM terminals on the back of your receiver.
 We have found that many people never even connect it to the receiver!
 This “loop” antenna should be in the clear and kept away from any power cords or metal.
-If you can’t find the loop antenna for your receiver, call Radio Sausalito at 332-JAZZ (5299) and we will be happy to provide one for you at no charge.
+If you can’t find the loop antenna for your receiver, call Radio Sausalito at 332-JAZZ (5299); we will be happy to deliver one to any of our AM listeners at no charge.

 The telescoping antenna that sticks out the top of your portable radio is NOT for AM!
 It is only for FM stations (Most people don’t realize this).
 The AM antenna on a portable radio is a coil INSIDE the radio.
 To get the maximum signal, rotate the entire radio 360 degrees and you will notice a huge improvement in the sound with the radio facing a given direction.

 Reception of Radio Sausalito 1610 AM works better near outside walls and near windows.
 The signal will be decreased in areas enclosed by metal, brick, or concrete.
 The best place for an AM radio/antenna is at the outside surface or at the window line.
 The AM radio waves mostly stay outside buildings and little of the signal gets inside.
 This is why you can hear Radio Sausalito better while driving.